unparalleled-js/docs-1/features/handling-soap.md

 | Sample document | A sample SOAP/XML that has the same format as the SOAP document to be parsed. |
 | Document        | The input SOAP content to be parsed. |

-Datapills are generated according to the **sample document** provided.
+Datapills are generated according to the **sample document** provided in the input.
 It includes all SOAP tags and all attributes associated with each tag.

 ![Datatree output for parse SOAP message](/assets/images/features/handling-soap/parse-soap-message-datatree.png) *Datatree output for parse SOAP message*